arccoza/fsnd_p6_server/README.md

 There was also an issue with the CWD under WSGI, which is not the app root but rather the system root, which required a small patch to the catalog app.

+And another issue with the Authorization header not being passed to the python app from Apache WSGI, add `WSGIPassAuthorization On` to the conf file fixed the problem.

 ### Apache

 An Apache virtual server was configured pointing to `/etc/www/fsnd_p4_catalog`, and enabled.
 The conf file is in this repo.
 The default site was disabled.